jackjia-ibm/github-sync-repos/README.md

 # github-sync-repos

-GitHub tools to synchronize milestones or labels across all organization repositories.
+GitHub tools to synchronize milestones or labels across all organization/user repositories.

 ## Prerequisites